 There were approximately eight million property crimes in 2016, totalling $15.6 billion in losses.
 Read on if you've ever pondered how burglars pick their targets.
 We delve deeply into this topic and equip you with all the knowledge you need to safeguard your home and valuables from criminals.

 Intruders must first devise a foolproof strategy before breaking into a house.
 They scout the neighbourhood looking for specific characteristics in homes.
 To determine if your residence presents a low-threat target for criminals.

-Burglars Reveal What Makes Certain People Easy Targets
+Burglars Disclose What Makes Some People Simple Targets

 Check out Security Systems’ range of high-end CCTV installations in Melbourne for your home or office protection needs.